ymentha14/emojis_dataset/README.md

 As emojis became a central part of digital communication in the last decades, being able to represent these emojis in an appropriate semantic space  becomes a crucial aspect in Natural Language Processing to extract the meaning of a sentence.

 Emojis Dataset consists of single-word descriptions of the 1325 most common emojis.
-This allows to represent emojis in the same feature space as word in any NLP model
+This allows to represent emojis in the same feature space as words in any NLP model, therefore providing crucial insights in the emotions carried by a given sentence.

-* makes use of mt2gf
+This repository makes use of [mturk2gform](https://github.com/ymentha14/mturk2gform).
+Refer to this page any documentation regarding pipelines synchronization.
-* specifications (30 etc)

 ## Dataset Specifications
 *Each annotation consists of a human describing one emoji with one word*